If you’re a hunter, particularly in North America, chances are you already know quite a lot about the venerable 270 Winchester.

 This is a great looking rifle that still shoots even better than it looks.
-At under 7lbs, it’s not too heavy for those long treks over difficult terrain after Bighorn sheep and the like, and yet its not so light as to make the .270’s recoil feel overly stout or punishing.
+At under 7lbs, it’s not too heavy for those long treks over difficult terrain after Bighorn sheep and the like, and yet it’s not so light as to make the .270’s recoil feel overly stout or punishing.

-Tikka rifles are made in Finland, but their world-wide popularity has been gained on the back of an amazing attention to detail, and a passion for quality rifles.
+Tikka rifles are made in Finland, but their world-wide popularity has been gained on the back of amazing attention to detail, and a passion for quality rifles.
 These attributes certainly shine through when it comes to the T3 Hunter.
-Even older versions like the Tikka M65 below hold value well, and will get the job done.
+Even older versions like the Tikka M65 below hold value well and will get the job done.